remedies for white-collar crime

 Computer and Internet Fraud

 Computer and Internet fraud is characterized as unauthorized access to PC and Internet services.
-The access is taken for the misinterpretation of the facts which leads to initiate the loss.
-It can be done by many methods like alteration of the documents, putting the viruses, rewrite the software codes, etc.
+The access is taken for the misinterpretation of the facts which leads to initiating the loss.
+It can be done by many methods like alteration of the documents, putting the viruses, rewriting the software codes, etc.

 The punishment for cyber fraud is two years of imprisonment and a fine of 10 lakhs.